-California couple charged with torture scheduled for court hearing
+California couple in torture case could learn of charges Thursday

 Story highlights

-- David and Louise Turpin scheduled for court hearing Thursday
+- David and Louise Turpin held on suspicion of torture and child endangerment

-- Riverside County District Attorney to hold news conference about case
+- Riverside County district attorney to hold news conference about case

-(CNN)David and Louise Turpin, accused of keeping their 13 children captive and shackling some of them inside a squalid Southern California home, have their first court hearing Thursday.
+(CNN)A California couple arrested on suspicion of keeping their 13 children captive and malnourished -- with some of them shackled with chains and padlocks -- could learn Thursday what charges will be filed against them.

-The husband, 57, and wife, 49, are charged with torture and child endangerment after police found their children appearing "malnourished and very dirty" and three of them chained to furniture at their home in Perris.
-The couple's bail was set at $9 million each.
+David Turpin, 56, and Louise Turpin, 49, have been in police custody since Sunday after authorities said they found their children -- ranging in age from 2 to 29 -- appearing "malnourished and very dirty" and three of them chained to furniture at their home in Perris, southeast of Los Angeles.

-Conditions inside their house were filthy, as were the siblings, who ranged in age from 2 to 29.
-Some of them were shackled to their beds with chains and padlocks "in dark and foul-smelling surroundings," authorities said.
-Although seven of the Turpin children are adults, they were so emaciated they looked like children, police said.
+The husband and wife have been held on suspicion of torture and child endangerment, with bail set at $9 million each.
+No formal charges had been filed in court as of late Wednesday afternoon as prosecutors were still reviewing the case.

+Announcements on charges may come Thursday.
+Riverside County District Attorney Mike Hestrin is scheduled to hold a news conference in the case at 11 a.m. local time (2 p.m.
+ET).

-Authorities came to the home after a daring escape by a 17-year-old girl who crawled out of a window and called 911 using a deactivated cell phone she had grabbed from the house.
-She told officers that her parents were holding her 12 siblings captive and showed them photos, the Riverside County Sheriff's Department said.
+Investigators arrived at the home, they say, after a 17-year-old girl crawled out of a window at the home Sunday morning and called 911 using a deactivated cell phone she had grabbed from the house.

+She told officers her parents were holding her 12 siblings captive and showed them photos, the Riverside County Sheriff's Department said.

+Investigators found the rest of the Turpins' children -- including seven adults -- inside a filthy home, with some shackled to beds with chains and padlocks "in dark and foul-smelling surroundings," the sheriff's department said.

+The 13 appeared to be underfed, and the seven adults were so emaciated they looked like children, police said.
+The 17-year-old, they said, looked as if she were 10.

-When authorities arrived, their mother was "perplexed as to why" they came to her home, said Riverside County Sheriff's Capt.
-Greg Fellows.
+The mother was "perplexed as to why" authorities came to her home, Riverside County Sheriff's Capt.
+Greg Fellows said Tuesday.

+"If you can imagine being 17 years old and appearing to be a 10-year-old, being chained to a bed, being malnourished and injuries associated with that, I would call that torture," Fellows said.

 The investigation is ongoing, but the conditions of the Turpin children suggest they've been held captive for a "prolonged period of time," Susan von Zabern, director of the Riverside County Department of Public Social Services, told reporters Tuesday.

-Note: CORRECTION: This story has been updated to correct the age of David Turpin.
-He is 56.